How to Calculate Work Hours and Pay

 While the two methods discussed above are free, they do involve time and effort on someone’s part to get them up and running.
-Various PTO Tracking programs are at your disposal that will help in keeping track of employee time off.
+When wondering how to calculate work hours and pay, various PTO Tracking programs are at your disposal that will help in keeping track of employee time off.

 How to calculate how much you make a month

 Nowadays it is unusual for a job to pay monthly, but your mortgage, utilities, rent, and credit card bills are all due each month.
 Figuring how to calculate how much you make in a month is an essential step if you are trying to keep to a budget.

 One thing to bear in mind, however, is the amount you make each month is your gross pay, what you actually receive is your net pay.
 Your monthly gross pay is simpler to work out than net pay, because of the taxes, and other deductions your employer must withhold from your pay.

 If you are paid by the hour, weekly, or bi-weekly, or if you know how much you get paid annually, then you can calculate the monthly amount by simple calculations.
 Once you know this figure, you will be able to put this into your budget and have a better idea of how much you have to spend on essentials, and hopefully leave a bit over for those little extras.